Dolby Atmos vs DTS:X: 5 Must-Know Facts

 DTS: The Complete History

 While DTS:X debuted in 2015, the truth is that DTS has been around since the 1990s.
 Originally known as Digital Theater Systems, DTS was founded in Calabasas, California in 1990 by audio engineer and Caltech graduate Terry Beard.
-Like the head of any startup will tell you, it’s not what you know, it’s who you know.
-Even though Beard was an audio expert, it took a friend-of-a-friend — a filmmaker you might know, one Steven Spielberg — to truly get DTS off the ground.
+As the head of any startup will tell you, it’s not what you know, it’s who you know.
+Even though Beard was an audio expert, it took a friend-of-a-friend — a filmmaker you might know, Steven Spielberg — to truly get DTS off the ground.

 With Spielberg’s help and some money from Universal, more than a thousand theaters across the country installed DTS technology in their auditoriums in preparation for the film’s release in 1993.
 Spielberg became a key investor in DTS, helping to facilitate the technology’s transition to home video with the release of Jurassic Park on LaserDisc in 1997.
 That same year, Universal began to use DTS in more than just Spielberg’s theatrical releases.